Outdoor Swimming

 9-10th September 2026

 The Outdoor Swimming Research Forum returns to Windermere for a second time.
-We are calling for new research, speakers, and advocates to join the forum.
-Watch the promo video, and read the event outline below before submitting your application (Deadline: 5th June 2026).
+This exciting event brings together new research, expert speakers, and advocates at this renowned body of water.
+Watch the promotional video and explore the event outline below.

-Following the event, we will share the talks, discussions, and priority directions for further research on this website.
+Applications are now closed.
+Following the forum, we will share recordings of the talks and priority directions for future research on this website.

 The Forum

-Join up to 50 outdoor swimming advocates across research, policy, and practice at the Windermere Jetty Museum.
+Up to 50 outdoor swimming advocates across research, policy, and practice will convene at the Windermere Jetty Museum.
 Over 1.5 days, forum guests will discuss and develop policy‑relevant research that supports safer, more accessible, and environmentally conscious outdoor swimming.
 After the talks, there is also an optional safeguarded swim (dip) in Windermere 🏊.

-This is a free, non‑public event.
-We welcome academic researchers, practitioners, swim coaches, advocates, artists, industry representatives, government authorities, and non‑governmental organisations.
+This is a free, non‑public event – open to academic researchers, practitioners, swim coaches, advocates, artists, industry representatives, government authorities, and non‑governmental organisations.

 Supporters